 Retainers come in two varieties – Fixed and Removable.
 They both work similarly, but it will depend on your previous treatment and which one is best for you based on the orthodontist’s opinion.

 Permanent Retainers After Braces

-Permanent retainers are devices that clamp teeth in place and can be made of either a metal wire or elastic.
+Permanent retainers, also known as bonded retainers or fixed retainers, are a type of retainer that is affixed to the back of the teeth using dental cement or adhesive.
+Unlike removable retainers, which can be taken out, they are designed to stay in place for an extended period or even indefinitely.
+Permanent retainers after braces are devices that clamp teeth in place and can be made of either a metal wire or elastic.
 They usually last until adulthood but often lose their ability to hold the tooth after about 10 years, requiring them to be replaced periodically if worn during sleep.

 Can I Make it Fit Again?

-If your retainer feels loose when seated properly, which may be caused by pressure on either side from improper alignment with adjacent teeth, then contact an orthodontic office for assistance right away.
+If your retainer feels loose when seated properly, which may be caused by pressure on either side from improper alignment with adjacent teeth, then contact us for assistance right away.

 Clear plastic retainers are easily affected by heat, so if you leave the retainer in a hot place for too long, it’s likely to lose its proper shape.
 If this happens, you can switch to your backup retainer or schedule a visit with an orthodontist who will examine and replace the damaged one.